 Fee support from a sponsor

-If you are sponsored, or receive a student loan, your fees will be paid directly by your sponsorship organisation or the Student Loans Company.
+If you are sponsored or receive an undergraduate student loan, your fees will be paid directly by your sponsorship organisation or the Student Loans Company.

 Payments can be made by electronic transfer directly into the University's bank account.